cyndimustapha/SupplySync/README.md

 Features include:
 1. Product Management: Add, edit, and delete products with details such as name, SKU, description, quantity, price, and supplier information.
 2. Inventory Tracking: Monitor real-time stock levels and receive notifications for low-stock items.
-3. User Authentication: Secure login and registration system for authorized access to the system.
+3. User Registration and login: login and registration system for authorized access to the system.

 ## Installation
 You use git clone to be able to download the documents in the GitHub